EverOddish/PokeStreamer-Tools/README.md

  7. Edit the first line of the chosen `.lua` file from this repository with your favourite text editor (you can right-click the file and Open With > Notepad) and set `game` to the appropriate value, as described in the file
  8. Open Desmume and your Pokemon ROM, and load your save file
  9. In Desmume, open Tools > Lua Scripting > New Lua Script Window...
- 10. Click Browse... and locate `auto_layout_gen4_gen5.lua` (or other chosen version of the script) on your computer, open it, and click Run
+ 10. Click Browse... and locate `auto_layout_gen4_gen5.lua` (or other chosen version of the script) on your computer, open it, and click Run.
+If you see "script returned but is still running registered fuctions", this is normal and expected.
       * Note: The `auto_layout_gen4_gen5_tables.lua` file still needs to exist in the same directory, but you do not need to open it in Desmume
  11. You should now be able to switch party slots, deposit/withdraw Pokemon from the PC, and catch Pokemon to see your party images update automatically!
  12. The Lua script output window should display all slot changes in text form.